oriAdler/cibus-mcp/README.md

   }
 }
 ```
-Then open Cursor.
+Open Cursor from this project folder (repo root), so the relative venv path (`./.venv/bin/python`) resolves.
 On first use of any tool, if no token is available, the server will open a browser window to let you log in.
 After successful login, the token is cached in `~/.pluxee-profile/token` for reuse.

 ### Troubleshooting
 - **Playwright not installed**: Install with `pip install playwright` then `playwright install`.